AlexYangLi/DMT/README.md

 - conclusion
 1. word level input is better than charracter level input
+2. word2vec is better than fasttext and glove
-2. fine-tuning word embeddings performs better than fixing word embeddings
+3. fine-tuning word embeddings is better than fixing word embeddings
-3. `BiLSTM` performs best, but other models except `vdccn` and `multicnn` performs very close.
+4. `BiLSTM` performs best, but other models except `vdccn` and `multicnn` performs very close.
-4. data agumentaion doesn't help.
+5. data agumentaion doesn't help.
+6. skip ngram doesn't help

 ### Performance of ml based model